 Divergent and convergent thinking are on opposite sides of the same coin.
 Where divergent thinking is about discovering, convergent thinking is about defining.
 You’ve gathered plenty of information and ideas, now it’s time to focus on systematically synthesizing, organizing, and categorizing it all to arrive at a well-defined solution.

 By now, you’re probably starting to understand convergent vs divergent thinking and how these two methods complement one another.
+The two modes of thinking work together: divergent thinking without convergent thinking isn’t actionable, and convergent thinking without divergent thinking is limiting.
 But what’s the best way to apply convergent vs divergent thinking?
+How do you know when to employ each method?

-We believe that using the Double Diamond framework—a combination of divergent and convergent thinking exercises—helps balance our focus on the content (where people tend to naturally focus) with the wants, needs, and challenges of the learners themselves.
+We believe that using the Double Diamond framework—a combination of divergent and convergent thinking exercises—helps balance our focus on the content of the learning experience (where people tend to naturally focus) with the wants, needs, and challenges of the learners themselves.

 You can delve deeper into exactly how we apply the Double Diamond framework, but what’s most important to know here is how to alternate between the two phases of thinking to help fuel better learning experiences.
 Since divergent and convergent thinking call for very different mindsets, it’s critical that each step remains distinct and separate.